-A "value for duty" must be declared for all goods imported to Canada.
-The value for duty is the base figure on which you calculate the duty you may owe on your goods.
-Even if you don't owe duty, you still need to identify this base figure to calculate the goods and services tax, provincial sales tax or harmonized sales tax you may owe.
+A "value for duty" must be declared for all goods imported to Canada in accordance with the valuation provisions of the Customs Act (the act), regardless of the circumstances of their importation.
+The value for duty is the base figure on which duty you may owe on your goods is calculated.
+Even if you do not owe duty, the value for duty of goods must still be established so that any applicable assessment of the goods and services tax, provincial sales tax or harmonized sales tax may be calculated.

 Sections 44 to 56 of the act, Valuation for Duty Regulations, Direct Shipment of Goods Regulations and Currency Exchange for Customs Valuation Regulations address customs valuation requirements.

 Value for duty must be established using one of the six methods of customs valuation identified in sections 48 to 53 of the act:

 - Section 48 – transaction value method

 - Section 49 – transaction value of identical goods method

 - Section 50 – transaction value of similar goods method

 - Section 53 – residual basis of appraisal method

 You have to use the first of the six methods, the transaction value method, whenever possible to determine the customs value of imported goods.

 If you cannot establish the value for duty of your imported goods using this first method, you must consider the alternatives in sequence and identify the method that is appropriate.